Logo close icon

 Dr Vinaya Shukla

-Why study MSc Global Supply Chain Management at Middlesex?
+Why choose MSc Global Supply Chain Management at Middlesex?

-With easy access to the corporate world from our London campus, you'll develop methods of strategic and critical thinking to enhance your ability to effectively manage and improve existing structures within domestic and international companies.
-This real-world focus to our course ensures that you are able to respond to a variety of challenges with confidence and ingenuity, enhancing your ability to lead and helping you to advance into more senior roles quickly and capably.
+The real-world focus of our course ensures that you are able to respond to a variety of challenges with confidence and ingenuity, enhancing your ability to lead and helping you to advance into more senior roles quickly and capably.

-• Learn from academics who have research expertise in areas including supply chain forecasting, scheduling theory and operations management, as well as having worked in sectors such as FMCG and software programming
+Learn from academics who have research and practical experience in areas including supply chain analytics, supply chain risk management, logistics and knowledge management, as well as having worked in sectors such as manufacturing, FMCG and computer services.

-• Training in the implementation of specialised, industry standard software for managing and analysing supply chain processes, including SAP® and Arena®
+You will be trained in the implementation of specialised, industry-standard software for managing and analysing supply chain processes, including SAP® and Arena®

 Find out more